imjoseangel/terraform-azurerm-applicationgateway/README.md

 # terraform-azurerm-applicationgateway

-## Deploys an Azure Application Gateway
+## Deploys a Azure Application Gateway

 This Terraform module deploys an Application Gateway on Azure